ggavila/DSC180BProject/README.md

 # DSC180BProject: Wikipedia’s Response to the COVID-19 Pandemic

 This is the Wikipedia project working on its performance on providing COVID-19 pandemic information.
-Most of our data generated can be seen using certain target, but there are also some analysis we made through notebook.
+Most of our data generated can be seen using certain targets, but there are also some analysis we made through notebook and we will specified those notebooks in the notebooks seciton.

 ### Project Team Members:
 - Yiheng Ye, yiy291@ucsd.edu